Leberwurscht/chunkiter/README.md

 The chunkiter module helps you here with two functions, chunkiter.sliceiter for dividing the large file, and `chunkiter.chunks_to_h5` for saving a generator expression to an HDF5 file.

-For optimum performance, the input file test.h5 should use Blosc compression and an chunking.
+For optimum performance, the input file test.h5 should use Blosc compression and chunking.
 The recommended way of using `chunkiter` is to have the chunkshape in the generator expressions (here, 1024x8192) agree with the chunkshape of the input HDF5 file.
 If this is the case, you can just use `chunkiter.IterableH5Chunks` for loading the data: